Papathanasopoulou Nina Nina Jan22

 Courses

 Nina Papathanasopoulou joined the Classics faculty at College Year in Athens in January 2020.
 She specializes in Greek drama, mythology, and its reception.
 Her dissertation and early research focused on Aristophanes’ treatment of space and use of myth, while her current research explores the role of Greek myth in the work of the revolutionary 20th century choreographer, Martha Graham.
-She has published on Martha Graham’s reimagining of the myths of Medea, Ariadne, Oedipus and Jocasta, and is currently researching Clytemnestra, Graham’s take on the myth of Agamemnon.
+She has published on Martha Graham’s reimagining of the myths of Medea, Ariadne, Oedipus and Jocasta, and is currently working on a book project tentatively titled Martha Graham and Greek Myth: The Ancient World in Modern Dance.
+Nina’s book explores Martha Graham’s Greek-inspired dances in comparison to the ancient literary texts, vase paintings, sculptures and other ancient material that served as her inspiration.
 In 2022 Nina started producing a series of presentations on Graham and Greek Mythology that integrate engaging talks, classical philology, and live dance.
-The series, titled “Martha Graham and Greek Myth”, aims to bring Nina’s academic research to the public at large.
+The series, titled “Martha Graham & Greek Myth”, aims to bring Nina’s academic research to the public at large.

 Since January 2019 she also works as the Public Engagement Coordinator for the Society for Classical Studies, where she oversees their new initiative, “Ancient Worlds, Modern Communities” (formerly Classics Everywhere).
 This initiative encourages interdisciplinary collaborations between Classics and other fields and supports programs that engage individuals, groups, and communities in critical discussion of and creative expression related to the ancient Mediterranean.
-Nina writes regular posts for the SCS blog about the programs the initiative supports.
+Nina writes posts for the SCS blog about the programs the initiative supports is currently co-organizing with James Ker, Professor of Classics at the University of Pennsylvania, a public performance of the Martha Graham Dance Company to take place at the joint annual meeting of the Society for Classical Studies and the Archaeological Institute in America on January 2-5, 2025 in Philadelphia.

 Nina sees teaching as the heart of her work.
 She uses her passion and enthusiasm for the material and for the dynamics of education, and she strives to spark her students’ curiosity and desire for learning.
 In class she tries to create a comfortable environment where students are encouraged to voice their opinions freely, while fostering intellectual rigor and creativity.
 Nina believes that studying the Ancient Greeks – their literature and culture – can help us understand human nature and human difference, gain a deeper appreciation of ourselves and others, and think deeply about the way we operate and co-exist in our societies.
 She is driven by her goal of teaching the Ancient Greeks to elicit sympathy and compassion for human beings across time and across the globe in order to help students become responsible citizens of the world.